chrisdoc/thesis/thesis.md

 To store geographic information PostgreSQL together with the PostGIS extension is used.
 PostGIS extends PostgreSQL in a way that it follows the Simple Features for SQL specification from the Open Geospatial Consortium.
-The Simple Features are defined in ISO 19125 @ISO19125 [@ISO191252].
+The Simple Features are defined in ISO 19125 [@ISO19125; @ISO191252].
 The developed system is using population and land use information stored in the database.
 This data is needed to estimate a subscribers start and end position within the boundaries of the cell coverage area.
 In addition to raster data (population and land use) the database also stores the OpenStreetMap road network.
-Figure [fig:pg~s~tructure] depicts the internal structure of the PostgreSQL database.
-The table *at~2~po~4~pgr* contains the OpenStreetMap road network, *landuse~r~aster* land use information and *density~r~aster* population information.
+Figure \[fig:pg\_structure\] depicts the internal structure of the PostgreSQL database.
+The table *at\_2po\_4pgr* contains the OpenStreetMap road network, *landuse\_raster* land use information and *density\_raster* population information.

-![Structure of the PostgreSQL
+![Structure of the PostgreSQL database<span data-label="fig:pg_structure"></span>](./images/pg_structure){width="0.7\linewidth"}
-database](./images/pg_structure.png "fig:") [fig:pg~s~tructure]

 ##### Import Data